Tips & Best Practices for Remote Worker Security

 Addressing the Culture of Security

-Unfortunately, many companies do not have the appropriate security protocols in place to protect their data.
+Unfortunately, many companies do not have the appropriate security protocols in place to protect their data as well as their remote employees.
 Tim believes that this is because security solutions are oftentimes viewed as burdens; many organizations feel as though it is something that they’re being pressured into purchasing.

 However, the reality is that companies that do not enact the proper data and IT security services significantly increase their risk of being hacked.
 The costs of poor cybersecurity are detrimental, and a successful cyberattack can cost a company millions of dollars, many times ending in bankruptcy.

 Every hack is different, based on the skillset or intentions of the hacker.
 It is crucial to invest in all levels of security infrastructure for your company.
 Security software is a necessary investment for businesses of any size to prevent hacks.

 Do you have any questions about your corporate network or how to properly manage your remote employees?
 Let us know what you want to hear about next by contact Flagler Technologies today!